samueltan3972/ResNext-Reimplementation/README.txt

 Go to Github to download the whole project file, the project file is about 705 MB Only latest trained model is included to avoid the project file size going too big

-The model directory is not able to upload to repository due to the file size is too big, use link: https://drive.google.com/drive/folders/13O0dE4QRiHCzvWlP2BX9ACmet5DjQZKV?usp=sharing Put the model folder in the project root directory
+The models directory is not able to upload to repository due to the file size is too big, use link: https://drive.google.com/drive/folders/13O0dE4QRiHCzvWlP2BX9ACmet5DjQZKV?usp=sharing Put the models folder in the project root directory

 # ResNext-Reimplementation